'Too much death': All Saints' Day has new resonance for many faithful

 From dawn to dusk, Mayflower Church in Minneapolis streamed video of its members solemnly lighting candles and speaking the names of Americans who died from COVID-19.

-In Anoka, the faithful paused at a sea of luminaries outside Anoka United Methhodist Church, the flickering candles inside the bags revealing the names of church members, family, friends — “those who died alone during the pandemic.’’
+In Anoka, the faithful paused at a sea of luminarias outside Anoka United Methodist Church, the flickering candles inside the bags revealing the names of church members, family, friends — "those who died alone during the pandemic.''

 The altar inside Alleluia Lutheran Church of St. Michael was adorned with 120 candles, each represented 2,000 victims of COVID-19, a symbol that "their lives still shine in our lives."